Dealing with the Brussels Effect: How should Japanese companies prepare for the EU-AI Act? 2 - 東京カレッジ

 Contact tg-event@tc.u-tokyo.ac.jp

-Tokyo College, Institute for Future Initiatives and Next Generation Artificial Intelligence Research Center collect personal information in order to provide you with the event information and about our current and future
+Tokyo College, Institute for Future Initiatives and Next Generation Artificial Intelligence Research Center collect personal information from all attendees, but this information will not be disclosed to any third parties.

 Upcoming Events